< back to information centre home

 Molecular Glue Degrader

-• Evidence of binding to E3-ligase (CRBN, VHL, etc) or other non-E3 degradation effector complexes
+Biochemical potency Evidence of binding to E3-ligase (CRBN, VHL, etc) or other non-E3 degradation effector complexes

-• Evidence and quantification of target engagement and degradation
+Target engagement or modulation in cells Evidence and quantification of target engagement and degradation

-• DC50 and Dmax values determined
+• DC50 and Dmax values determined ( <1 μM, >80%)

-• Time course for degradation defined
+• Defined time course for degradation

 • Evidence of E3, ubiquitin and proteasome-dependence; or dependence on other effector pathways relevant to degradation mechanism